TheOneTheProdigy/OMRA-LocoNet-DCC-Booster/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

 On first power up you may need to enable debugging to fine tune the analog inputs.
 The out of the box config works well but may be off .25 to .50 of an AMP due to manufacturing processes of the BTS7960 chips.
+The debugging flag will output all info to serial port with 9600 baud.
+Use this info to fine tune if you wish.
+The 2 offsets allow you to adjust the starting current offset and the 5A current offset.
+This will in turn change the S curve for all other measurements.
+You will want to shoot for 0 on no current load and a analog reading of about 520 on a 4.5A load.
+I use a 2.8 Ohm 10W resistor to test.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>